x0bd/void/src/content/posts/slack-bot.md

 ---
-title: "slack"
+title: "Creating  SlackBot With JavaScript"
-publishedAt: 2023-06-29
+publishedAt: 2023-10-31
-description: "Possibly the my favorite application of LLMs"
+description: "Creating a SlackBot that reacts to every message sent by a specific user"
 slug: "slack"
 isPublish: true
 ---

 ![Bot](https://i.ibb.co/JKkZ40g/1-ibstdbkjnfmxqnqtmwdxkq.png)

-Creating a SlackBot that reacts to every message sent by a specific user.

 ## Creating a New Slack App